rkgIITBh/data-structures.github.io/HTML/shellSortAlgorithm.md

 ## Shell Sort Algorithm

-Shell sort is a generalization of insertion sort.
-It creates logical subarrays of a given array by gathering elements at a fixed distance called interval.
-Initially, interval length is
-<i>n/2</i>, where <i>n</i> is the number of elements to be sorted.
-We reduce the interval length
-in each pass by half.
-When interval length is 1, we use compare-and-swap to sort the array.
-Many researchers used different interval lengths to explore shell sort's efficiency.
+Shell sort uses a simple partitioning method over the given input sequence to gather and create logical subsequences.
+The mutual distance between adjacent elements in a sublist is a fixed interval.
+Initially, interval length is <i>n/2</i>, where <i>n</i> is the number of elements in the input.
+It requires log <i>n</i> passes of partitioning and sorting.
+We reduce the interval length of partition by half in each pass.
+When the interval length is 0, we use compare-and-swap between adjacent pair of elements to sort the array.
+Many researchers experimented with different sequence of reducing interval lengths to explore shell sort's efficiency.
 However, in our description we use conventional interval length starting with <i>n/2</i>.

+We refer the interval length between a pair of the elements as gap <i>g</i> in our description.
+For sorting the sublists we use insertion sort.
+Let  us represent the input sequence by arr[0], arr[1], ..., arr[n-1].
+Shell sort method is as follows:

-We consider the elements at a gap of <i>g</i> and use insertion sort process to sort the elements.
-For example, when <i>g</i> = n/2</i>, we compare elements at a gap of n/2 starting with first element.
-Assuming that input sequence is represented by arr[0], arr[1], ..., arr[n-1], we have to sort <i>n/2</i> subsequences, where each subsequence consists of one pair of elements.
+- When <i>g</i> = n/2</i>, we gather the elements at a gap of n/2 starting with first element.
+- It generates <i>n/2</i> subsequences each consisting of a pair of elements
+- We use insertion sort to sort the subsequences
+- Repeat partitioning and sorting reducing the interval by half until interval becomes 0.
+- Now we compare and swap adjacent pair of elements if necessary.

-In the second pass <i>g = n/4</i>.
+In particular, for the second pass <i>g = n/4</i>.
 So we have to carray independent sorting of the following sub-sequences of the input

 - The subsequence: {arr[0], arr[n/4], arr[n/2], arr[3n/4]}
 - The subsequence: {arr[1], arr[(n/4)+1], arr[(n/2)+1], arr[(3n/4)+1]}